Houston Estate Planning Law Firm

-The basic difference between a Will and a revocable living trust is that a Will needs to be probated before it can be effective, while assets in a revocable living trust (and accounts passing to the revocable living trust by beneficiary designation) can be controlled by the successor Trustee and distributed to the deceased person’s beneficiaries without having to go through the probate process.
+The basic difference between a Will and a revocable living trust is that a Will needs to be submitted to the probate court before it can be effective, while assets in a revocable living trust (and accounts passing to the revocable living trust by beneficiary designation) can be controlled by the successor Trustee and distributed to the deceased person’s beneficiaries without having to go through the probate process.

 There is also no need to file a public inventory of the deceased person’s assets with the court if the assets are in the name of the revocable living trust, nor is there a requirement to publish a notice to creditors in a local newspaper.

-Because a probate procedure needs to be completed in every state in which a deceased person owned real estate, a revocable trust also helps prevent the time and expense it takes to go through the probate procedure in multiple states.
+Because a probate court procedure needs to be completed in every state in which a deceased person owned real estate, estate planning with a revocable trust also helps prevent the time and expense it takes to go through the probate procedure in multiple states.

 If there is a concern that a Will may be contested, a revocable living trust is the better vehicle for an estate plan.
 If a Will is contested, even if the contest is of no merit, no actions may be taken regarding the deceased person’s estate until the contest is resolved.
 If assets are in a revocable trust, the successor Trustee may continue to have access to the deceased person’s assets and manage the trust, unless the contestant is successful in obtaining a restraining order (which is more difficult than merely filing a Will contest).

 Can I keep my property tax exemptions, if my home is transferred to my revocable living trust?

 You may keep all the property tax exemptions for which you are eligible; however, you may have to file a new exemption application with the appraisal district.
 You may also need to provide the appraisal district with a copy of the page of your trust which states that you may live in your residence “rent free.”

 Can a revocable living trust be the beneficiary of my retirement accounts?